Historic old Jeddah awaits life-saving restoration

 The local property market further discourages restoration efforts: new buildings in the area can command rents of 50,000 riyals a year compared with 2,400 for old houses.

-"They (owners) know they are sitting on a very valuable land in the city center.
+"They (owners) know they are sitting on a very valuable land in the city centre.
 They want to get rid of the old houses to build new structures," Amir said.

 Of 600 old houses counted a decade ago only 450 remain.